4 Steps for Dealing with Price Volatility in Commodities

-Use an industry analysis: Identify major supply vendors and consider all competition demands like customer power and supplier power.
+Use an industry analysis: Identify major supply vendors and consider all competing demands like customer power and supplier power.

-Identify and document market trends: Identify, track, and report on the market trends of the top commodities in your state.
+Identify and document market trends: Identity, track, and report on the market trends of the top commodities in your state.

 Implement the strategies: Make sure you comply with all statutes and laws and practice good change management.

 Procurement offices should build strong relationships with suppliers when creating contracts.
 By establishing fixed prices for crucial items ahead, offices can be better prepared for an emergency.
 Additionally, offices can assess current suppliers for quality and price and select multiple suppliers for backup and secondary sourcing.
 See NASPO’s Procurement Toolbox Issue 9: Strategic Sourcing.

 Before starting a bid for a commodity, you should do some of the following:

 Do price benchmarking by researching competitive pricing.
 See NASPO’s free Intro to Market Research course on Procurement U.